manuth/TSModuleGenerator/README.md

 # TSModuleGenerator
-A Generator for Node-Modules Written in TypeScript.
+A Generator for Node-Modules Written in TypeScript

 ## Usage
 ### Installing `TSModuleGenerator`